Pilot (Nikita)

 "Pilot" is the series premiere of the American television series Nikita.
-It premiered in the United States on The CW Television Network on September 9, 2010.
+It premiered in the United States on The CW on September 9, 2010.
 The episode was written by series creator Craig Silverstein and directed by Danny Cannon.

 This episode introduces the series' main characters and the motivation behind the title character Nikita's mission to bring down a secret agency in the government called Division.
 "Pilot" received mostly positive reviews from television critics.
 It was watched by 3.6 million viewers and earned a 1.9 rating for women 18–34, matching the CW's highest rating ever in the Thursday 9:00pm timeslot and drawing the largest audience that the CW had had in over a year and a half.

 Plot

 After escaping from a secret unit of the government known as Division three years ago, Nikita (Maggie Q) suddenly resurfaces when she visits her abusive foster father Gary (David Ferry) and tells him what happened to her after she had run away from his house as a teenager.
 She became addicted to drugs, and six years ago, she reportedly killed a police officer, though she cannot remember whether she did so or not.
 She was sentenced to death, but Division faked her execution and trained her to be an assassin.
 However, she broke one of their rules by falling in love with a civilian, Daniel Monroe (Sebastien Roberts).
 Division had Daniel killed in what appeared to be an accident, and this prompted Nikita to escape.
 Nikita explains all of this to Gary, knowing full well that doing so would alert Division to her presence.

 Meanwhile, in Detroit, Alex (Lyndsy Fonseca) is captured by the police during a failed robbery, while her accomplice escapes.
 Shortly after being brought to prison, Alex wakes up to find herself inside Division.
 Michael (Shane West), Division's second-in-command, informs Alex that they have faked her death and that she is being offered a second chance - an opportunity to serve her government.
 She soon meets two other recruits, Thom (Ashton Holmes) and Jaden (Tiffany Hines), as well as Amanda (Melinda Clarke), Division's psychologist who also assists in training the recruits.
 Amanda guesses correctly that Alex had been smuggled to the US after being sold to human traffickers in Ukraine.